f5devcentral/tmos-cloudinit/README.md

 ## Creating OpenStack Formatted Cloudinit ConfigDrive ISOs - Using a Docker Instance ##

 While IaaS clouds already support mechanisms to supply cloudinit userdata to declare guest instances configurations, some virtualization environments do not.
-For those environments, an ISO CDROM image can be attached to BIG-IP Virtual Edition guests prior to initial booting.
+For those environments, an ISO CDROM image can be attached to TMOS Virtual Edition guests prior to initial booting.
 If the ISO image is formatted as a cloudinit ConfigDrive data source, cloudinit modules can still be used, even when the virtualization environment does not directly support it.

-As an example, VMWare Workstation can be use to deploy a BIG-IP Virtual Edition instance from a patched OVA archive.
+As an example, VMWare Workstation can be use to deploy a TMOS Virtual Edition instance from a patched OVA archive.
 It will build the instance attributes per the F5-defined OVF, and the instance will be powered off.
 Prior to starting the instance, the user can add an IDE CDROM drive device and attach a ConfigDrive ISO file.

 TMOS supports cloudinit OpenStack ConfigDrive.
 The ISO CDROM attached needs to have a volume label of `config-2` and must follow a specific layout of files, containing a specific JSON file with a specific attribute defined.